etag/user_documentation/User_Guide_for_ETAG.md

 If you want to append data, you MUST upload all previous records plus your appended items.
 You can export your existing records if you have misplaced your local files using the blue "Download data" button below your records.
 Use that template to upload the corrected (in this case, appended) records for the tag ID (i.e. for the tagged animal).

 #### Tag reads
+The RFID reads from 2019 or later Bridge Lab ETAG readers should conform to the ETAG database upload standards and need no modification.
+RFID read output files from older Bridge lab or third-party readers may not conform to the ETAG database upload standards.
+Please compare your files to the template files or to your exported files, make appropriate formatting changes to a copy of your original data, and upload the revised copies.

-### Automatically loading
+### Automatically
+You can upload RFID Reads automatically to the ETAG portal using the API.
 Duplicates should not occur because loading occurs real-time.

-#### RFID read data from Bridge lab ETAG reader after 2019.
-The RFID reads from these readers should conform to the ETAG database upload standards and need no modification.

-#### Legacy or third-party read data
-The RFID reads from these readers may not conform to the ETAG database upload standards.

-### Automatically
-You can upload RFID reads automatically to the ETAG portal using the API.
+Animals and Reader Location files must be uploaded manually before you allow RFID Reads to attempt loading.

 #### Wired connection
+In development.

 #### Wireless connection
+[In development] [1]

 ## Exports, downloads, and backups
 You will likely want to download your data to use in local analyses or as a backup.
+Here we describe how you can download your data and how we backup your data in the cloud and physically at the University of Oklahoma.

 ### Downloading your data
-You can download each data type (Tag Reads, Tagged Animals, and Locations) as a .csv file in the 'My ETAG Data' tab.
+You can download each data type (Tag Reads, Tagged Animals, and Locations) as a .csv file from the three pages within the 'My ETAG Data' tab.

 ### ETAG automated backups
-The primary ETAG repository resides within the Amazon Web Services RDS (Relational Database Services).
-The ETAG system will maintain an off-site backup copy of all data through the Amazon Simple Storage Service (S3).
-ETAG will also generate two tape copies of all data on a weekly basis within the OU Petastore (FIXME: needs implementation).
-Hence, a catastrophic failure of either or both primary storage facilities will not result in the loss of all ETAG data.
+The primary ETAG repository resides within Amazon Web Services RDS (Relational Database Services).
+The ETAG system will maintain an off-site backup copy of all data through the Amazon Simple Storage Service (S3)

+ETAG will generate two tape copies of all data on a weekly basis within the OU Petastore (FIXME: needs implementation)

+With three storage locations (main on RDS and backups on S3, and Petastore), a catastrophic failure of either or both primary backup facilities will not result in the loss ETAG data.

-## Visualize data
+## Visualize data (FIXME: needs implementation)
 The ETAG portal currently offers three filters and two map types.
 - Filter by
   - Species